General Members

 The general rule of thumb that I’ve come across when neutering is to wait until the dog fully matures.
 Whether that’s 1.5 or 2 years old, that’s is up to the dog.

-The main reason for that is so the dog can fully develop their body before removing the testosterone from helping them grow and “complete”.
+The main reason for that is so the dog can fully develop their body before removing their hormones – which help them grow and “complete”.

 Again this is all just stuff I’ve picked up and from me asking Robert on my own and searching the internet when I was researching the topic.
 I have a GSD who is 1.5 years old now (not neutered), and while he did start becoming more distracted and stubborn like your dog has, it just meant I had to be a bit more disciplined and not let him get away with his new bad behaviors.
 He is at the point now where I feel his concentration has never been better.